 Are people surprised that you have such a kick-ass voice?

 They continue to be.
 Id been fighting a long time to get onto the Broadway scene.
 People have had a hard time historically with brand changes.
 But I think it definitely is slowly changing.
 I reached a career high recently.
 Randy Jackson was at the show a few days ago.
 I was like, Oh my God, Ive arrived!You bring out a lot of humor thats in the role, which I think is critical for the audience to fall in love with Elphaba.

-It's just in the script.
+Its just in the script.
 It wasnt a concerted choice on my part.
 Otherwise shes just angry.
 Comedians are a lot like the Elphabas of the world.
 They tend to be outsiders who see things from a different perspective.
 That usually means theyre funny.